mazhongchao/beck/README.md

-# What is beck?
+# What is Beck?

-beck is a very small system written in PHP for generating static web pages.
+Beck is a very small system written in PHP for generating static web pages.

 ## Structure

-beck's directory structure
+Beck's directory structure

 ```
 |-- beck                         # beck